divio/divio-cloud-docs/background/multisite-projects.rst

 This is the simpler method and recommended unless you need to be able to switch often between sites.

-Set a :ref:`local environment variable <local-environment-variables>`, ``SITE_ID``, to force Django to serve a particular site.
+Set a :ref:`local environment variable <local-environment-variables>`, ``SITE_ID``, to force serving of a particular site.
 The site ID you need can be found in the list of Sites in the admin.

-After changing the ``SITE_ID`` you will need to restart the runserver for the change to take effect.
+After changing the ``SITE_ID`` you may need to restart the local server for the change to take effect.

 If you set explicitly set the ``SITE_ID`` this way, the next method will not work.